AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 Developers have traditionally used PHP to create in-process extensions that add features, functionality, services, and integrations to Adobe Commerce.
 This model requires any new code to be compatible with upgrades, the server's PHP version, and many other essential server applications and services that Commerce uses.

 Adobe Developer App Builder uses out-of-process extensibility to avoid these compatibility issues.
-It provides a unified third-party extensibility framework for integrating and creating custom applications that extend Adobe Commerce.
-Since this extensibility framework is built on Adobe's infrastructure, developers can build custom microservices, and extend and integrate Adobe Commerce across other Adobe solutions and third-party integrations.
+It provides a unified third-party extensibility framework for integrating and creating custom apps that extend Adobe Commerce.
+Since this extensibility framework is built on Adobe's infrastructure, developers can also extend Adobe Commerce with third-party systems.

 ## How do I port an extension into an app?

 Start by becoming familiar with the [App Builder documentation](https://developer.adobe.com/app-builder/docs/overview/) and [create an Adobe developer account](https://developer.adobe.com/app-builder/docs/overview/getting_access/).

-Once you've become comfortable with the Adobe I/O infrastructure, analyze  your current extensions and begin mapping its in-process features into the App Builder and Adobe I/O environment.
+Once you've become comfortable with the Adobe I/O infrastructure, analyze  your current extensions and begin mapping their in-process features into the App Builder and Adobe I/O environment.
 Key areas to consider include:

 *  Frontend development
 *  APIs